xiandew/xiandew.github.io/_posts/2019-06-28-Swap-configuration-in-Linux.md

     - Linux
 ---

-I was trying to deploy a WordPress website on a linux server with no PHP and MySQL pre-installed.
+Recently, I was trying to deploy a WordPress website on a linux server with no PHP and MySQL pre-installed.
 Installing packages is easy in Linux but things did not go well in my server which only has RAM for 1 GB.